Eden Valley Museum: Church House

 The museum building itself is a Grade II* listed timber-framed house dating from 1380 to 1410.
 It was initially an open Hall house but was extensively re-built during the 16th century to add a first floor and chimney.
 In the late 18th and early 19th century the front of the building was clad in brick.
 Today the timber framed bones of the building are invisible from the outside.
 Known today as Church House, the house was originally known as Doggetts Farm until 1913 when Miss Geraldine Rickards converted it and added Rickards Hall adjoining to the west.
 In 1921 Miss Rickards gave the house to the Parish Church for community use.
+Church House has been a Grade II* listed building since 1954.
 The Museum was established following an exhibition in 1995 marking the centenary of the Edenbridge Town Council, organised by the Edenbridge and District Historical Society.
 In 1997 the Eden Valley Museum Trust was formed to develop and run a museum for the Edenbridge area.
 The Trust was granted charitable status in November 1997, and with the aid of a grant from the Heritage Lottery Fund the Museum opened in 2000.
 The Museum is a registered charity.
 Church House is held on lease from Edenbridge Town Council.
 Admission to the Museum has been free since 2004.